 The employee may decide to do much of this work from home, but that isn't necessarily our expectation.
 We have provided them with a workspace on campus and they could reasonably be expected to perform all of their work there, if they chose to do so.
 The type of assignment isn't as important as what expectations we create for where the work will be performed.
-No telecommuting (remote work) agreement required.
+No telecommuting agreement required.
 (Exception- the employee informs us that they will be living in a cabin in South Dakota during this assignment, now we \know\ they will be working from a remote location, and must work from that location, since that would be beyond a reasonable commuting distance.
-A telecommuting (remote work) agreement Is now required.
+A telecommuting agreement Is now required.)

-Faculty/IAS Status and Assignment Workspace Provided Telecommuting (Remote Work) Status Any Faculty or IAS Assigned at least 1 on-campus course section Assigned or provided access to an on-campus workspace No telecommuting (remote work) agreement required Any Faculty or IAS Assigned only on-line course sections Assigned or provided access to an on-campus workspace No telecommuting (remote work) agreement required Any FT Faculty or IAS Assigned only on-line course sections Not assigned or provided access to on-campus workspace <or> appointment assumes 100% working from a remote work site</or> Telecommuting (remote work) agreement required
+Faculty/IAS Status and Assignment Workspace Provided Telecommuting Status Any Faculty or IAS Assigned at least 1 on-campus course section Assigned or provided access to an on-campus workspace No telecommuting agreement required Any Faculty or IAS Assigned only on-line course sections Assigned or provided access to an on-campus workspace No telecommuting agreement required Any FT Faculty or IAS Assigned only on-line course sections Not assigned or provided access to on-campus workspace <or> appointment assumes 100% working from a remote work site</or> Telecommuting agreement required

-Appendix B- FAQ
+Appendix C- FAQ